 The sum of special revenue fund balances is projected to decrease between 2019 and 2022 due to relatively high levels of planned transportation project construction activity.
-The capital projects fund balance is also projected to decrease between 2019 and 2022, reflecting construction activity and transfers of real estate excise taxes (REET) for projects in other funds, including a \$2.2 million transfer to the Arterial Street Preservation Fund in 2020 for street projects.
+The capital projects fund balance is also projected to decrease between 2019 and 2022, reflecting construction activity and transfers of real estate excise taxes (REET) for projects in other funds, including a \$2.2 million transfer to the Arterial Street Preservation Fund that was made in 2020 to help fund street projects.